-3) You can share the map live in our system as a read only map.
+3) You can share the map live in our system as a read only map, or with full read/write rights.
 To do this, the third party needs to have an account in our system ( that is free, we charge per map, not per seat).
 One they have a account you can

 - go to your home screen,

 - type their user name in the User field,

 - and select viewer or groupadmin as their Role.

 - You can also select another role but that will give them the write access. as a viewer they will only see the View Tab and be able to zoom in/out and change the type of the map.

 4) You can use the QuickShare command to generate a read-only link to the map and email it to whomever you want to share it with.
 This link will be valid for a period of time, from 1 week to forever.
 You can set this period by selecting it in your map's record.
 It is set by the Length of validity of Quickshare links attribute under the Map Display section.